jw120/mal/jw-c/README.md

 Next for step1
+- Review and tidy
+    - do we need the internal_errors
+    - debug levels?
-- Check escaping
+    - more tests?
-- Add special chars ` etc
-- Add hashmap reading
+- Add proper hashmap

-Sometime
-- More tests for seq and types?
-- All free's for all mallocs?
-- Eliminate internal_errors?

 using only libs builtin on mac readline pcre using C11 (anonymous unions/structs)

 Think about how to manage memory